 Free training support for returning scientists

 Ian Davies, Senior Lecturer in Biological and Biomedical Science at Staffordshire University, has developed a COVID-19 Return to Practice course.
 The new Institute approved online training package guides staff returning to practice through their regulatory responsibilities, ensuring they and their patients are protected from harm.
-The course material is freely available online at:

 The unprecedented circumstances surrounding this pandemic mean that the job that they are returning to is probably very different from the one they retired from – this course brings them up to speed with some of these challenges.
 For example, new testing methods, operating with personal protective equipment, and helping their colleagues to change their scopes of practice.
 It also provides them with support for their own mental health and wellbeing, and how to use their experience to lead newer members of their teams.